What Is Chronic Diarrhea?

 - too much fruit or fruit juice

 - use of antibiotics or other medications (in baby

 - allergies or sensitivities to particular foods

 - dietary changes (in baby or breastfeeding

 Severe diarrhea can be caused by:

-countries) are at risk of traveler’s diarrhea.
-This is usually due to contaminated water or food.
+countries) are at risk of getting traveler’s diarrhea.
+This condition usually

 - abdominal pain or cramping

 - urgency to use the bathroom, or loss of bowel

 - fever and chills